2009 Kawasaki KLX250S Review

 Other comments

 The stock fork compression damping setting was too much for my weight (150 pounds without gear) for riding on rough, rocky trails.
 After a short distance my arms were getting itchy from the pounding and vibration.
 The problem was easily solved by reducing the amount compression damping.
 I found the stock suspension springing okay most of the time.
 I did bottom the front end a couple of times when hitting water diversion ditches cutting across the trails.
 I rode the bike at a moderate pace on the trails (mostly double track).
 The bike handled well on the trails.
 The bike would do better on the trails with lower gearing and more off-road biased tires.
 As I already mentioned, it is difficult to loft the wheel over trail obstacles.
 The bike just crashes into them.
-I do find that a bike is more fun to ride off road if you can get the front wheel up in the air without too much difficulty.
+I do find that a bike is more fun to ride offroad if you can get the front wheel up in the air without too much difficulty.
 The KLX250S doesn’t fit that criterion.
 The bike is suitable for riding single track trails, but it is quite a bit heavier than most dirt bikes.

 I think that the bike looked good (for 2009), but I don’t think that the fit and finish on the bike was as good as that of a DRZ400S or a CRF250L.
 A number of mounting brackets on the frame looked like they were added on as an after-thought.
 Some of the welds were rough.
 The rear tail light assembly rattled quite loudly (knocking / smacking) on the trails.
 The frame looked like a low budget item, as did some other bolted on items.

 I sold the bike almost a year after buying it.
 The bike was nicer to ride after putting about 2200 km on it.
 I was somewhat reluctant to sell it, and there have been times when I wished I had kept it.
 If I could have justified owning two dual sport bikes at the time, then I might have kept the KLX250S.
-Over the years I considered buying another one.
-If did, I would put MT21s on it and lower the final gearing to make it more fun to ride off road.
+Over the years I have considered buying another one.
+If I did, I would put MT21s on it and lower the final gearing to make it more fun to ride offroad.
 I would likely re-jet (richen) it too if it was a carbureted model.
-It still wouldn’t be as good off road as a true dirt bike, though.
-I sold the KLX because I wanted a dual sport that was more suitable for some extended highway riding while still being decent for exploring forest service road, backroads and easier trails.
+It still wouldn’t be as good offroad as a true dirt bike, though.
+I sold the KLX because I wanted a dual sport that was more suitable for some extended highway riding while still being decent for exploring forest service roads, backroads and easier trails.
 I wanted a bike that had some decent low-end power.
 After debating about either a Suzuki DRZ400S or a DR650SE for quite a while, I ended up buying a DR650SE, but there have been times, like when the trail has deteriorated, when the DRZ400S would have been a better choice.
 A lighter dual sport is definitely preferable when the trails get rougher or more challenging (a DR650SE is a lot heavier than a KLX250S).

 Comparing the KLX250S to other bikes